Student Evaluation & Promotions Committee

 - You must meet with a Student Affairs Dean to review your plans and your petition, or to discuss why you are meeting with the SEPC.
 You may request to review materials considered by the SEPC.

-- You must submit an SEPC petition.
+- You must submit a signed SEPC petition.

 - You must meet with the Registrar regarding any change of registration status.